masckmaster2007/OpenLi7wak/README.md

 # OpenLi7wak
 Geometry Dash Open Source raider for ethical purposes.
-**This is for education purposes only.**
+Inspired by paid tool "Lunatic Raider" **This is for educational purposes only.**
 **Owner of GDPS is fully allowed to disclose the attacker's IP address if no explicit consent was given**

 OpenLi7wak can be easily blocked with some basic PHP knowledge, unless modified...